mstksg/inCode/copy/entries/dependent-haskell-1.md

 an `Integer` in it, which the act of pattern-matching can then take out.

-The difference is that GHC and the compiler can now "track" these at compile-time to give you rudimentary checks on how your Nat's act together on the type level, allowing it to catch mismatches with compile-time checks instead of run-time checks.
+The difference is that GHC and the compiler can now "track" these at compile-time to give you checks on how your Nat's act together on the type level, allowing it to catch mismatches with compile-time checks instead of run-time checks.

 ### Running with it